RallyTechServices/rally-accessible-app/README.md

 sudo npm install -g grunt-init`

 4. Change directories to the root of this project and locally install grunt.
 I'm not sure what this does.
-`sudo npm install grunt`
+`npm install grunt`

 5. Locally install additional dependencies: grunt-templater, and underscore:
+`npm install grunt-templater
-`sudo npm install grunt-templater sudo npm install underscore`
+ npm install underscore`

 ## Developing ##